Class A surface: Product design application

 In the product design realm, Class A surfacing can be applied to such things like housing for industrial appliances that are injection moulded, home appliances, highly aesthetic plastic packaging defined by highly organic surfaces, toys or furniture.
 Among the most famous users of Autodesk Alias software in product design is Apple.

 Aerospace design application

 Aerospace has styling and product design considerations in interiors like bezels for air vents and lights, interior roof storage racks, seats and cockpit area etc. In recent years Airbus used ICEM Surf for generating the exterior surface geometry for Aesthetics and Aerodynamic optimisation before delivering the surface to downstream CAD software like CATIA.

 Clay modelling

 Class A surfacing / digital sculpting is similar to clay modelling with the added advantage of computing power to change or incorporate design changes in existing/new design.
 Moreover, the revisions of clay modelling and refinement iteration are carried out in digital version.
 The scanned data of a selected clay model will be taken as a "Point cloud data" input, and Class A designers work on this Point cloud data to generate preliminary surfaces and further refine them to Class A surfaces.

+Normalisation

+Class A surfaces are currently not standardized, a team of French engineers propose a new idea for standardization: